 - 100% Equity

 The higher the equity share, the higher the risk factor.
 LS20 offers a low risk option of 3/10 with a mark of ‘cautious’, while the LS100 offers an ‘aggressive’ risk option of 5/10.
-Of course, it’s worth taking past performance with a pinch of salt, so definitely check out those figures in line with Vanguard’s risk analysis if you are interested.

 Target Retirement Fund Options